zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 The goal is to truly learn what NFTs are faithfully and without the influence of bias or confusing analogies.

-Nonfungible Token, or NFT, is a unique unit of data that is not interchangable with any other unit of data.
-It is in constrast to fungible items such as a dollar bill or Bitcoin where each unit is equivalent to one another and can be easily swapped with one another without losing value.
+Nonfungible Token, or NFT, is a unique unit of data that is not interchangeable with any other unit of data.
+It is in contrast to fungible items such as a dollar bill or Bitcoin where each unit is equivalent to one another and can be easily swapped with one another without losing value.
 Typically, we see NFTs implemented on a Blockchain such as Ethereum.
 The benefit of storing them on a